IgorSadoune/Minimum-Price-Markov-Game/README.md

 The paper introducing the MPMG can be found here: https://arxiv.org/abs/2407.03521

+## For Potential Contributors
+If you want to contribute to the MPMG project please make sure to read the paper, the present README.md, as well as the CONTRIBUTING.md file.
+Thank you.

 ## Features
 - **Customizable Multi-Agent Environment**: Supports different numbers of agents and heterogeneous vs. homogeneous settings.